sukuberger/Restaurant-Review-Analysis/README.md

 I will perform Tokenization to split the sentences and words from the body of the text.

 Then, I will make the back of words via sparse matrix taking all the different words reviewed in the data set without repeating terms.
-Here is Some Screenshots and output of the code.